 TAILGATES, PARTIES AND LARGE GATHERINGS

-The Norman City Council passed an amendment to the city's mask ordinance on September 22 requiring residents to wear facial coverings when in social gatherings of more than 25 people on both public and private property.
-This amendment was to address concerns and assist with managing the increase in large, unmasked house parties and gatherings.
+The City of Norman ordinance requires residents to wear facial coverings when in social gatherings of more than 25 people on both public and private property.
+Organized gatherings shall be limited in size to no more than 50 people and shall be conducted at all times in compliance with Sections 10-1102 and 10-1103 of the City Code related to facial coverings.
+These new restrictions are in place to address concerns and assist with managing the increase in large, unmasked house parties and gatherings.

 The Norman Police Department will continue to have the rights and safety of each citizen in mind during this pandemic.
 The department recognizes that a citizen’s residence is their personal and private space, and officers will not impede the citizen’s rights in that area.
 The department will focus on addressing large party gatherings by utilizing the newly adopted changes to the nuisance party ordinance to help slow the spread of COVID-19.
 We ask that citizens and guests of Norman protect one another by following social distancing measures and the face-covering ordinances.